simoncowen88/dogeconf-19/talk/04-compiler-inline.md

 But ah-ha you think, this will allocate a closure every time!

-So you force a statically allocated closure.
+So you force a closure to be allocated once up-front.

 ```fsharp
 let folder = id <| fun a b -> a + b